chpxu/dotfiles/README.md

     3. An `xdg.nix` file.
 This file is used to source files to the appropriate directory.
 In cases where there is no home-manager configuration for a program, this file will act as the configuration file.
 Of course for the `xdg` subfolder, `xdg.nix` is the configuration file.
       - I use `xdg.configFile` out of personal preference.
 I can directory control where I want XDG to point to, what files to create and so on.
     4. A `config` folder containing either source files or more nix files for configuration of the program.
 Directory of this structure depends on how I prefer to organise it.
-      - I prefer `nix` files where I am able to use nix expressions to insert values to make life easier, otherwise I prefer `non .nix` config files.
+      - I prefer `nix` files where I am able to use nix expressions to insert values to make life easier, otherwise I prefer `non .nix` config files where I do not need nix abstractions.
 2. The `overlays` folder is a set of folders containing overlays.
-These will replace the various `overrideAttrs` I have in `home.nix` with something more flexible and cleaner.
+These will replace the various `overrideAttrs` I have in `home.nix` with something more flexible and cleaner, eventually...
 ## Screenshots
 New SS coming soon.
 <!-- ![Desktop](https://github.com/chpxu/dotfiles/blob/void/Screenshots/desktop.png)